Actify

 End of month

-You now have three layers running: daily human questions in toolbox talks, weekly shift safety challenges, and a monthly cross-level event.
-Talk to 5–10 floor workers and ask two questions: 'Have you noticed the toolbox talk question?
-Does it matter to you?' and 'Do you check the safety leaderboard?'
-Document the answers.
-Then pull two data points for leadership: near-miss reporting rate before and after the challenge, and any informal feedback about the floor-office event.
-This is your evidence for continued investment.
+You now have three layers: daily toolbox talk questions, weekly shift safety challenges, and a monthly floor-office event.
+Talk to 5–10 floor workers and ask whether they've noticed the changes and whether they care.
+Pull two numbers for leadership: near-miss reporting before and after, and any attendance data from the floor-office event.
+That's your case for continued investment.

 If you're using Actify, shift-based leaderboards, physical recognition boards, and participation tracking work without requiring workers to download an app or have an email address — it's built for non-desk teams.